joey-mcadams/python_test_proxy/Postman/readme.md

-This is a postman collecation you can use to test this file.
+This is a postman collection you can use to test this file.

 [Postman](https://www.postman.com/)